 Halfway through the day we learned some women applying didn’t live nearby - they had traveled at dawn on a bus from Entebbe, over an hour south.
 They had to be turned away.
 Living Goods has eight health branches in Uganda and wants to expand to 25 in the next four years.
 The goal is to reach more people, where they live.
 I begin to brainstorm how I could do more.

 By late afternoon the crowd of applicants had thinned to the final round.

-I couldn’t see Kristen.
+I couldn’t see Christine.
 I must admit I felt a twinge of sadness.
 I stuck my head in the office and looked down.

 “Yes,” I secretly sighed.
 Baby is still in the corner.

 Despite my profession, it's so easy for me to live with obscurity.
 I say phrases like, “people need jobs” and “children are dying.”
 But the border is broken when you see them sitting outside your door, dressed in their Sunday best, looking at you with reserved calm and wringing their hands with the nervousness of the potential future.

 After all, this is an opportunity with so much potential, you bring your baby to an interview.